Light & fluffy Lemon Blueberry Cornmeal Muffins that are absolutely bursting with lemon flavour & stuffed full of plump blueberries!

 If you try this recipe, let me know how you like it by leaving a comment and rating below!
 And be sure to join my mailing list for more deliciousness!

 - 1 heaping cup (110 grams blueberries , fresh or frozen

 - 1½ cups (188 grams) all purpose flour , (plain flour in the UK)

 - ¾ cup (115 grams) fine cornmeal , (plus extra for sprinkling)

 - 100g / ½ cup cane sugar (any granulated sugar will work but avoid darker ones like brown sugar or coconut sugar as their flavour is too strong and will mask the lemon)

 - ½ teaspoon baking soda

-Bake at 400°F for 20 minutes or until a toothpick or skewer when inserted into one of the muffins comes out clean.
+- Sprinkle a little cornmeal on the top of each one then get them in the oven quick and bake for about 20 minutes or until a toothpick or skewer when inserted into one of the muffins comes out clean.